 B. Common Connectors for Televisions

-Television sets typically use five types of connectors: component video, composite, coaxial, S-video, and DVI or HDMI.
+Television sets typically use five types of video connectors: component video, composite, coaxial, S-video, and DVI or HDMI.

 Today, the most common cable is an HDMI connection, but depending on how old your TV is, you might find a coaxial connector on the back.
 Even with modern HDMI ports, most TVs include component video cables (the ones with three separate plugs).